-A main character trait that I noticed about you in the story is how you frequently do small little insignificant things that just hints to us what you are trying to tell us about yourself.
+Something I noticed about you is how you frequently do little insignificant things that just hints to us what you are trying to tell us about yourself.
 I found an example of this as soon as you heard Stradlater get back from his date with Jane, you claim not to remember what you were doing, but you began worrying and said, “When I really worry about something, I don't just fool around.
 I even have to go to the bathroom when I worry about something.
 Only, I don't go.
 I'm too worried to go.
 I don't want to interrupt my worrying to go.”
 (Salinger 40) In this passage, you are telling us you’re worried, then you remember that you usually go to the bathroom when you worry, but you don’t want to go to the bathroom right now, but you usually do… and that’s what gets you so panicked and alerted about everything.
 If you ended up going to the bathroom, you would have satisfied yourself, but you didn’t want to go in the first place!
 If you didn’t, there would be that voice in your head tempting you to go!
 You see, your problem is that you don’t realize that the only person who’s stopping you is you.
-You’re never sure of the decisions you make, your always hesitating, then you find an excuse to stop yourself.
+You’re never sure of the decisions you make, you’re always hesitating, then you find an excuse to stop yourself.
 You stop yourself from doing things, with the fear that you might end up phony.
 However, the only person who thinks that those small things you do are phony, or that people, or that the world is phony, is you.
-Your metaphorically insecure actions such as this one relate the reader to how insecure you feel in the independent world.
+Your actions such as this one relate the reader to how insecure you feel in the independent world.

 Something major I liked about your story is the way your author wrote it.
 Since he was describing you in first person, he wrote in the way you would speak.
 He didn’t let correct grammar get in the way of relating us readers to the way you actually chose your language: He used slang language, he used repetitive sentences, etc…, which made your story seem real in our mind.